shwethakunjur/comp423-course-notes/docs/tutorials/rust-setup.md

 * "name" sets the name of the Dev Container.

-* "image" defines the Docker image to be used (Rust).
+* "image" defines the Docker image to be used for the Rust environment.

-* "customizations" installs extensions for VS Code.
+* "customizations" installs the Rust Analyzer extension for VS Code.

+> **Make sure Docker is running before proceeding**

 **Start your environment**